Medjugorje Ireland logo

 The report separated the apparitions into two time periods: the earliest apparitions and the events afterwards.
 It is believed that the report records that the majority of the commission voted to approve the first apparitions between the 24th of June and the 3rd of July 1981.

 However, the commission had some mixed views concerning events after that date, both positive and negative.
 Therefore, for events after the 3rd of July 1981, the majority of the commission voted at that time to suspend making an overall judgment of these later events.
-It is important to note that the decision on the later events is, in effect, a neutral verdict where more time for discernment is required.
+It is important to note that the decision on the later events was, in effect, a neutral verdict, and not a condemnation.
+It concluded more time for discernment and consideration of the later events in their complete context is required.

-Pope Appoints Archbishop as Special Envoy to Medjugorje
+Pope Appoints an Archbishop as Special Envoy to Medjugorje in 2017

 In 2017, Pope Francis appointed Archbishop Henryk Hoser to Medjugorje as a special Vatican representative.